NREL/gdx-pandas/README.md

 ### Preliminaries

-- Python 2.6 or higher 2.X; Python 3.4 or higher 3.X
+- Python 3.4 or higher 3.X (support for Python 2.X has been discontinued)
 - pandas (In general you will want the SciPy stack.
 Anaconda comes with it, or see [my notes for Windows](http://elainethale.wordpress.com/programming-notes/python-environment-set-up/).)
 - For Python versions < 3.4, enum34.
 Also **uninstall the enum package** if it is installed.
 - GAMS Python bindings